-If you’re lucky enough to have measuring spoons set that include 3/4 teaspoons, then you really don’t need to worry about how much is ¾ teaspoons of baking soda.
+If you’re lucky enough to have measuring spoons set that includes 3/4 teaspoons, then you really don’t need to worry about how much is ¾ teaspoons of baking soda is.
 But if you don’t have a set, or you’re like me and lose half of them, then you might be scratching your head.

 Well, ¾ teaspoons of baking soda are essentially just a half teaspoon plus one-quarter teaspoon (2.25 teaspoons).
-So, if you have a half teaspoon measuring spoon, you would use one full scoop and then a half of a scoop to make ¾.
+So, if you have a half-teaspoon measuring spoon, you would use one full scoop and then half of a scoop to make ¾.

 If you’re like me and tend to only keep full spoon measurements on hand, you will want to do things differently.
 Since ¾ teaspoon of baking soda is one-quarter less than a full teaspoon, you will simply fill it up almost to the top.

 Another option is to use the ¼ measuring spoon if you have one.
 Since ¾ is essentially ¼ times three, then you will want to use the ¼ measuring spoon three times to achieve ¾ teaspoons of baking soda.

 Another way to look at how much ¾ teaspoon of baking soda is to look at milliliters.
 When it comes to ¾ teaspoons of baking soda, the equivalent is 3.75 mL. ¾ teaspoons of baking soda are also 3.7 grams if you need that measurement.

 When it comes to how much is ¾ teaspoon of baking soda, the answer is pretty simple.
 But if you have more questions about this topic, don’t panic – just check out these frequently asked questions below to learn more.

 How many TSP does it take to make 3/4 tsp?